Modeling and Testing for Joint Association Using a Genetic Random Field Model: Method

 \subsection{Genetic Random Field Model}

+Consider a study where $n$ subjects are sequenced in a region of interest.
+For subject $i, i=1,\ldots,n$, let $\bG_i$ denote the genotype for the $p$ variants within the region, $Y_i$ the trait or phenotype, and $\bX_i$ the other covariates including, for example, demographic and environmental factors.
+We are interested in studying the joint association between variants $\bG_{i}$ and trait $Y_{i}$, possibly adjusted for the effect of $\bX_i$.

-Our method is also motivated by the general idea that, if the genetic variants are jointly associated with a trait, then the genetic similarity across subjects will contribute to the trait similarity.
+As SKAT and SIMreg, our method is also motivated by the general idea that, if the genetic variants are jointly associated with a trait, then the genetic similarity across subjects will contribute to the trait similarity.
 To put it in another way, if variants are jointly associated with the trait, then the response of a subject would be close to the response of other subjects who share similar genetic and possibly other variables.
 Based on this key idea, we propose to directly model the response of each subject as a function of all other responses and the contribution of other responses to $Y_i$ is weighted by their genetic similarity.
-This is in contrast to SKAT which models the relationship of $Y_i$ with $\bG_i$ for each $i$ as opposed to that of $Y_i$ with all $Y_j$'s for $j\neq i$.

 For simplicity, we temporarily assume $Y_i$'s are centered (have mean zero) and there are no other adjustment covariates.
 Specifically, based on the idea discussed above, we model the conditional distribution of $Y_i$ given all other responses as